 I aim to create classy, professional sites that are noticeably better than those built by other affordable agencies and freelancers.
 I want your website to stand out from those of your competitors.
 Expanding a little on the menu shown on the home page, these are my standard prices:

 For some clients a one‐page site is all that’s required.
 Visitors can scroll down to learn everything they need to know about your business, arriving at a contact form and/or your phone number at the bottom.

 Most websites fall into this category – including the one you’re looking at now.
-And there will seldom be any extra charges because I can almost always build a website using entirely free resources (as I have done with this site).
+And there will seldom be any extra charges, other than for stock library images.

 I’ll let you know if anything you might request would involve an additional cost (and of course I won’t incur that cost without your prior approval).

-This category includes large websites (50 pages plus), sites with very complex pages, e‐commerce sites and other kinds of secure membership sites, built using free resources.
+This category includes large websites (50 pages plus), sites with very complex pages, e‐commerce sites and other kinds of secure membership sites.

-This is my deluxe category and the price includes any and all paid‐for resources that may be required: stock photos from premium image libraries, paid‐for themes or plugins, special graphics and the like.
+This is my deluxe category and the price includes any and all paid‐for resources that may be required: such as paid‐for plugins, stock library images, custom‐made icons and other graphics, etc.

 All these prices exclude domain name registration and web hosting, which it’s best for you to buy directly, rather than for me to own your website on your behalf.
-I recommend (and use) Tsohost but there are many others out there to choose from, and I can make some other suggestions if you wish.
+I recommend Tsohost or SiteGround as hosts, but there are many others out there to choose from, and I can make some other suggestions if you wish.
 Most of them offer a starter plan for less than £5 a month – at least for the first year.

 As you’ll discover if you shop around, my prices are highly competitive.